Laidley Creek Restoration Master Plan

 Why this project is important

-This plan had 3 sections known as reaches.
-Throughout the past 10 years, funding and initiatives from the Port of Brisbane, Urban Utilities, and the Australian Government have completed works in Reach 1, spanning 5km of riparian zones.
+This plan covers three sections known as reaches.
+Throughout the past 10 years, funding and initiatives from the Port of Brisbane, Urban Utilities, and the Australian Government have completed works in Reach 1 and 2, spanning over 5 km of riparian zones.

 This plan addresses the need for landscape-wide planning of restoration works to maximise beneficial impacts.